ProOne® Water Filters & Systems

 Q: What do the filter sizes 5", 7", 9" mean?

 A: These are the physical height dimensions of the respective Pro G2.0 filters that are used in the gravity gripper series.
-There are no filtration differences other than flow rates.
-The Traveler can ONLY fit the 5" Pro G2.0 filter.
-The Nomad and BIG can fit 5" or 7".
-9" is for the discontinued KING gravity gripper.
+There are no filtration differences other than flow rates (speed of filtering).
+The Scout II (black) fits the 5" prepper filter.
+The Traveler+(silver) and can fit 5"and 7".
+Big+ (silver) and Big II (blue) can fit all sizes including 9".

 A: ProOne® systems are gravity fed and therefore water will migrate through the filter elements and drip-drip-drip into the lower water storage container.
 The first cycle of water generally takes longer but the flow rate will increase with use.